Photonsters/anycubic-photon-docs/FAQ.md

 - Shake your resin well
 - Warm the resin, you can use hot hair dryer on most bottles to gently heat the resin while swiling between 20c - 30c
 - Did you relevel?
-- Loose and floppy FEP sheet, replace or tighten fep - instructions here https://youtu.be/DLi3chV43LQ
+- Loose and floppy FEP sheet, replace or tighten fep - instructions here https://youtu.be/Sdxf9mf7-ns or https://youtu.be/DLi3chV43LQ
 - Sanding your print bed with 240 Grit sandpaper stuck on a flat surface until the powder coating is removed, make sure it is completely flat.
 THIS WILL VOID YOUR WARRANTY.
 - Bed is too high / low. this is caused by incorrectly seated ball joint screws. fix here. https://github.com/Photonsters/anycubic-photon-docs/blob/master/known-issues/photon-known-issues.md#loose-print-bed-head--print-head-too-short